pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07b-reorganization-after-solvability-is-exceeded.md

 ### Psychosis Hook Points

 Reorganization does not occur arbitrarily.
-It becomes viable only at specific structural boundaries—points at which ordinary regulation can no longer succeed.
+It becomes viable only at specific structural boundaries: points at which ordinary regulation can no longer succeed.

 These boundaries include:
 **Narrative lock boundaries**, where ambiguity threatens coherence and certainty is imposed to eliminate error.